AndrewPrifer/hypercomp/README.md

 ## Prerequisites

-Knowledge of image manipulation functions or SVG filter effects is helpful.
+Knowledge of image processing functions and SVG filter effects is helpful.
 Study the examples to get an intuition for how certain effects can be achieved.

 ## API